-- 1. Technology adoption through satellite survey & GIS mapping, adoption of tall and multi-circuit tower, adoption of tubular pole and introduction of Flexible AC Transmission System (FACTS) - 2.
-Installation of Super Grid, Intelligent Grid and GIS Grid S/S in important areas and converting radial sub stations to ring system - 3.
-Procurement of modern testing equipments such as DGA, FRA and TAN delta kits. - 4.
-Setting up Grid Sub-stations nearer to load centres due to RGGVY & BGJY - 5.
-Adopting modern construction management techniques - 6.
-Initiation of Land Corridor plan for new project to facilitate future expansion. - 7.
-Improvement of Health, Safety and Environment-(HSE) in construction sites. - 8.
-Imparting training on Quality, Cost and Time Management of Projects. - 9.
-Improving Field Quality Plan. - 10.
-Standardisation of Engineering designs and practices
+- ➤ Technology adoption through satellite survey & GIS mapping, adoption of tall and multi-circuit tower, adoption of tubular pole for quick implementation of the projects with least RoW problem - Introduction of Flexible AC Transmission System (FACTS) to increase the line capability - Installation of Super Grid, Intelligent Grid and GIS Grid S/S in major load centres - Developing Intra-State Transmission Plan with 765 kV pooling Sub-Stations and transmission corridors for evacuation of power from IPPs to outside States - The National Electricity Policy calls for reliable and quality power supply.
+Converting radial sub stations to ring system will improve the reliability of power supply - Setting up Grid Sub-stations nearer to load centres due to implementation of RGGVY & BGJY - Adopting modern construction management techniques - ➤ Initiation of Land Corridor plan for new project to facilitate future expansion.
+This will minimise the RoW litigations in future - Improvement of Health, Safety and Environment-(HSE) in construction sites - Imparting training on Quality, Cost and Time Management of Projects - > The present Field Quality Plan is to be improved upon - Standardisation of Engineering designs and practices